 If the above are present and the agreement would be fair in the ‘prevailing circumstances’ i.e., at the point of separation, the parties will be held to their agreement.

 ‘Fairness’ is relatively subjective and will not mean the same thing in two cases with very different facts.
-Nuptial agreements will always be subject to the court’s discretionary exercise under section 25 of the Matrimonial Causes Act and these factors, along with the components of fairness established in leading case law of needs, compensation and sharing, will ultimately enable the court to arrive at a decision as to whether a nuptial agreement should be upheld.
+Nuptial agreements will always be subject to the court’s discretionary exercise under section 25 of the Matrimonial Causes Act and these factors, along with the components of fairness established in leading case law of needs, compensation, and sharing, will ultimately enable the court to decide as to whether a nuptial agreement should be upheld.

 The agreement itself should be properly prepared and the process of drafting and finalising such an agreement will typically be a long one.
 The document will also be lengthy as it needs to contain all the circumstances leading to its creation and, preferably, details of how the agreement will meet needs in the future.
-Nuptial agreements should not be rushed and it is important that both parties have their own legal advice, and preferable financial advice, before entering into such an agreement.
+Nuptial agreements should not be rushed and both parties must have their legal advice, and preferably financial advice, before entering into such an agreement.
 A certificate confirming legal advice has been taken should be appended to the agreement.

 The parties’ disclosure obligations are not as onerous as they would be in the event of a divorce, but there is still a requirement for the parties to provide their financial disclosure.
 The onus is however on the other party to ask if there are assets or streams of income which they do not think have been properly disclosed.